jamisonordway/gig_machine/README.md

 # Gig Machine

+Note: the Gig Machine is currently under construction.
+Check back often for awesome updates, and check out the open issues

+if you're interested in contributing.

 This application is designed to connect venue owners with artists and musicians.
 In future iterations, genres and locations

 will be factored into search results!